alfatarsos/cservers-eaglekey/README.md

 5. Reliable — secure, idempotent, and auditable operations on VMs.

 # Stack (decided — hybrid model)
-• Agent (each KVM host): Go — single binary, native libvirt/nftables.
+• Agent (each KVM host): Go — single binary in Go, native libvirt/nftables and communication to the Control plane.

-• Control plane: .NET (ASP.NET Core + Blazor Server) — rich UI and real-time.
+• Control plane: .NET (ASP.NET Core + Blazor Server) — rich UI and real-time; Kestrel and Nginx.
+Up to 10x more performance than similar PHP-based solutions, with continuous maintenance guaranteed on both stacks: Go and .NET retain code compatibility and reasoning throughout versons for many years.

-• Database: PostgreSQL (import from current MariaDB).
+• Database: PostgreSQL.

-• Contract control↔agent: HTTP/JSON + TLS, JWT RS256 short, OpenAPI spec.

 • Cache/queue/realtime: Redis/Valkey.
-Console: WebSocket → noVNC.
+Console: WebSocket → noVNC, Serial Console.

-- (NEW) Network statistics extracted directly for easy analysis and abuse monitoring; VictoriaMetrics for other global and private statistics.
+- VictoriaMetrics for other global and private statistics and general uptime verification, public and private.

-- Other elements to be assigned

-# Operating Systems for Target in Control Server and Hypervisors.
+# Target Operating Systems

 The primarily supported Linux systems are the same for Control Server and Hypervisors: